| Shelton, WA, August 19, 98

 and Hildi called around until they had organized private accommodations

 for our further stay in Vancouver.
+Splitting up in three

 groups we had very good and partly learning experiences.
 Surprisingly